About Lehigh's Trademarks & Licensing Office

 About Learfield Licensing Partners

-Lehigh University has partnered with Learfield Licensing Partners. to assist in the management of the Trademarks and Licensing program.
+Lehigh University has partnered with Learfield Licensing Partners to assist in the management of the Trademarks and Licensing program.
 Learfield is responsible for the daily administrative activities generated by the program, such as processing license applications, coordinating artwork approvals, collection of royalty payments, and enforcement of trademark infractions.
+Please note: approving artwork is the responsibility of Lehigh's Trademark & Licensing office.
+Our office reviews all artwork and either requests edits, or approves the artwork.

 As part of the requirements of a licensing program, Lehigh requires any company desiring to produce products with the protected marks to become a Licensee.
-Additionally, all University groups, departments, and individuals wishing to use or distribute products which incorporate protected University marks must be Licensees, or must purchase the goods from a Licensee.
+Additionally, all University groups, departments, and individuals wishing to use or distribute products which incorporate protected University marks purchase the goods from a licensed vendor.

-Currently, all companies, groups, and organizations must obtain a license and artwork approval from Learfield prior to producing/distributing/selling any products that utilize the University’s registered and common law trade names, trademarks, and service marks regardless of use or method of distribution.
+Currently, all companies, groups, and organizations must obtain a license and artwork approval from Learfield and Lehigh's Trademarks and Licensing office prior to producing/distributing/selling any products that utilize the University’s registered and common law trade names, trademarks, and service marks regardless of use or method of distribution.